Menu

 Why is it reported? #

 The callable is invoked on a separate line and its return value is discarded.
-The callable has been determined to require its return value to be used (for example, because it is pure and its only purpose is to produce a return value).
+The underlying function is marked with #[\NoDiscard] (PHP 8.5+), which indicates its return value must be used.
 Calling it without using the result means the call has no meaningful effect.

 How to fix it #